zsaladin/MeshVertexBrush/README.md

 Read this in other languages: English, [한국어](README_koKR.md)

 ## How to use
 - Select a mesh you want.
 And add the 'VertexColor Material' included in the asset.
+The mesh needs its collider.

   ![alt tag](https://cloud.githubusercontent.com/assets/6466389/13373016/069697bc-dd9f-11e5-93c6-04cd985b4517.png)